kayfay/flask-web-services/README.md

    1. A dictionary of feed urls trigger by URL path
    2. Four feeds are in the list BigML, Google ML news feeds, Top Reddit ML feeds, and MIT ML feeds
    3. each URL is `exampleDomain.com/bigml`, `exampleDomain.com/googl`, `exampleDomain.com/redit`, `exampleDomain.com/mit`
+   4. Integrates API for openmaps and currency data

 3. 'headlines/templates' uses Jinja templates for HTML rendering
    1. 'headlines/headlines.py' and 'headlines/vps.sh' moved to 'headlines/backup'